 This speaker has a very good soundstage.
 Thanks to its 360-degree design, it has an omnidirectional soundstage that sounds wide and large.
 You can set the speaker to either mono or stereo mode via the Sony app.
 If you really want to feel immersed in your favorite music, you can also check out the Marshall Emberton, which has a better soundstage.

 The Sony SRS-XB23 has a disappointing dynamics performance.
 It doesn't get that loud, and there are a lot of compression artifacts at max volume.
+If you want a speaker that reproduces audio more clearly at max volume, check out the DOSS SoundBox Plus.

 The Sony SRS-XB23 has a very good battery performance.
 It has over nine hours of playback time and turns off after approximately 15 minutes to conserve battery life.
 You can turn this feature on and off via the companion app.
 That said, battery life can vary according to usage, so your experience may differ.
 If you're looking for a similarly-styled speaker with a better battery performance, check out the Sony SRS-XB33 or the Sony SRS-XB43.